billkindle/billkindle/README.md

 ### Stuff I'm Doing Outside of the 9-5
 - 👯 I’m interested in collaborating on open source projects and writing blog posts. [#BeTheMaster](https://leanpub.com/bethemaster)
-- Helping out with [Bsides Fort Wayne](https://bsidesfortwayne.org/) to promote and engage the local cyber security community in Fort Wayne, Indiana USA
+- Helping out with [Bsides Fort Wayne](https://bsidesfortwayne.org/) to promote and engage the local cybersecurity community in Fort Wayne, Indiana USA
-- Coaching U7 Soccer (I have no idea what I'm doing!)
+- Teaching my kids how to grow food (gardening and soon, chickens!)
-- Gardening and teaching my kids how to grow food
+- Building (trying to at least) stuff in my garage
-- Building stuff in my garage
+- Dreaming of building a small model railroad in my basement

 ### Current Role
 - **Senior Systems Engineer**(Security & Infrastructure), Professional battery replacer, fixer of toys.